griffeth-barker/blog/content/published/2023/configure_mssql_server_auditing.md

+---
-# Configure Microsoft SQL Server Auditing
+title: Configure Microsoft SQL Server Auditing
+tags:
+  - mssql
+  - auditing
+  - PowerShell
+  - configuration
+  - security
+  - monitoring
+---
 If you are a system administrator who works with SQL Server, you know how important it is to audit your SQL Server instances and databases.
 Auditing allows you to track and record the activities that occur on your SQL Server environment, such as who accessed what data, when, and how.
 This can help you improve the security and compliance of your data, as well as troubleshoot and investigate any issues or incidents that may happen.

 However, you also know how challenging it can be to set up and manage SQL Server auditing, especially if you have to deal with multiple servers and databases.
 That’s why using PowerShell scripts can be a great solution for SQL Server auditing!